 i’ve made this gluten-free pasta (gluten-free egg noodles) by slicing the noodles with a knife as well as using a pasta machine.
 Both are very easy to do.

 UPDATE: Also see my Gluten Free Spinach Pasta Recipe.

 A gluten free egg noodles recipe you'd be proud to serve your gluten eating guests, made with one or two starches, a bit of gum, eggs and you're good to go!

-- 4 teaspoons xanthan gum (or guar gum for corn-free)
+- 5-1/3 teaspoons xanthan gum

 - In a separate bowl, whisk together eggs and oil.

-- Fold the dough twice.
+- If cutting by hand, fold the dough over twice.

 - Cut into 1/4-inch wide strips or 4-inches wide for lasagna noodles.

 - Unfold the strips; set aside.
 Repeat the process with remaining sections of dough.

 - Fill a large saucepan with water.
 Add a splash of oil to prevent sticking, and bring to a boil.
 Add pasta, and cook until desired tenderness, 9 - 17 minutes, depending upon thickness.
 Test for doneness.